Now Reading

 cyberpunk anime

-Image Source: animaxmagazine.com
+Image Source: Mubi

 Created by Juzo Mutsuki, this cyberpunk action/thriller is set in the year 2808.
 Crime is rampant in the hi-tech metropolis of Oedo.
-In order to curb the chaos in the city, Cyber police recruit criminals as bounty hunters.
+To curb the chaos in the city, Cyber police recruit criminals as bounty hunters.
 Chief Hasegawa, an unorthodox and manipulative law enforcement officer, brings in three felons – Sengoku, Benten, and Goggles – to track down criminals and in exchange promises to reduce their sentence.
 They wear explosive collars to remind them who’s the master.

 14. Metropolis (2001)

 Rintaro’s Metropolis was based on a 1949 Japanese manga by Osamu Tezuka (who also created the Astro Boy manga series).
-Tekuza himself was clearly inspired by Fritz Lang’s silent classic Metropolis (1927).
+Tekuza was clearly inspired by Fritz Lang’s silent classic Metropolis (1927).
 The adaptation was done by Katsuhiro Otomo.
 Both Otomo and Rintaro have borrowed some visual cues and themes from Lang’s original film.
-The anime is set in a mesmerising futuristic city that has strictly delineated its citizens according to their class.
+The anime is set in a mesmerizing futuristic city that has strictly delineated its citizens according to their class.

 13. Mardock Scramble Trilogy (2010-2012)